Recovery Worker – HMP Channings Wood

 Most importantly, you will be someone with a genuine interest in the understanding of substance misuse problems and a positive, recovery focused attitude.

 Whilst experience in a similar sector or environment would be an advantage, we are looking for someone who wants to utilise their transferrable skills to make a real difference.

 Ideally, you will have:

 - Experience handling a caseload, undertaking assessments and working with individuals to develop, implement and review action plans.

 - An understanding of group working, group dynamics, and competent group work facilitation skills.

 - Excellent communication, organisation and time management skills.

 - Experience managing your own priorities in order to carry a diverse workload with competing demands.

-Closing date for applications is noon on Monday 25th January 2021.
+Closing date for applications will be midnight on Monday 1st August 2022

 EDP is committed to safeguarding and promoting the welfare of vulnerable adults and expects all employees and volunteers to share this commitment.
 Candidates are subject to additional checks including DBS (to the appropriate level) and prison vetting – details will be specified as part of the vacancy details.
 Outcomes of these additional checks will be considered before any offer/appointment is confirmed.